Tencent/HunyuanDiT/README.md

-## 🔥🔥🔥 Hunyuan Assistant
+## 🔥🔥🔥 Tencent Hunyuan Bot

-Welcome to [Hunyuan Assistant](https://hunyuan.tencent.com/bot/chat), where you can explore our innovative products!
+Welcome to [Tencent Hunyuan Bot](https://hunyuan.tencent.com/bot/chat), where you can explore our innovative products!
 Just input the suggested prompts below or any other **imaginative prompts containing drawing-related keywords** to activate the Hunyuan text-to-image generation feature.
 We accommodate **simple prompts** as well as **multi-turn language interactions** to help you create the perfect picture.
 Unleash your creativity and create any picture you desire, **all for free!**
 > 画一只穿着西装的猪
 >
 > draw a pig in a suit